 GeneCards Summary for PDZK1 Gene

 PDZK1 (PDZ Domain Containing 1) is a Protein Coding gene.
-Diseases associated with PDZK1 include gout and multiple myeloma.
+Diseases associated with PDZK1 include multiple myeloma.
 Among its related pathways are Uricosurics Pathway, Pharmacodynamics and Regulation of CFTR activity (norm and CF).
 GO annotations related to this gene include transporter activity and PDZ domain binding.
 An important paralog of this gene is SLC9A3R1.

 UniProtKB/Swiss-Prot for PDZK1 Gene

 A scaffold protein that connects plasma membrane proteins and regulatory components, regulating their surface expression in epithelial cells apical domains.
 May be involved in the coordination of a diverse range of regulatory processes for ion transport and second messenger cascades.
 In complex with SLC9A3R1, may cluster proteins that are functionally dependent in a mutual fashion and modulate the trafficking and the activity of the associated membrane proteins.
 May play a role in the cellular mechanisms associated with multidrug resistance through its interaction with ABCC2 and PDZK1IP1.
 May potentiate the CFTR chloride channel activity.
 Required for normal cell-surface expression of SCARB1.
 Plays a role in maintaining normal plasma cholesterol levels via its effects on SCARB1.
 Plays a role in the normal localization and function of the chloride-anion exchanger SLC26A6 to the plasma membrane in the brush border of the proximal tubule of the kidney.
 May be involved in the regulation of proximal tubular Na(+)-dependent inorganic phosphate cotransport therefore playing an important role in tubule function (By similarity).